kusumi/fileobj/doc/README.list_of_options.md

           --verbose_window      Use verbose status window instead of the default format.
           --backup              Explicitly create backup files for regular files.
-                                Backup files are created under ~/.fileobj when the program starts, and removed when the program terminates.
+                                Backup files are created under ~/.fileobj when fileobj starts, and removed when fileobj terminates.
 Backup files start with '.'.
 This option only applies to regular files.
           --force               Ignore warnings which can be ignored by specifying this option.
           --test_screen         Enter ncurses(3) screen test mode.